CEQA Frequently Asked Questions

 Fair comment period.
 One of the complaints of businesses is that comments come too late, but a complaint from the public has been that there is not enough time to participate in the CEQA process.
 Extending the comment period on complex EIRs or Mitigated Negative Declarations with extensive supporting documents to 60 days from the current 30 or 45 days allowed for projects with regional impacts would alleviate both complaints.

 Translation of notices.
 In light of California’s diverse population, the law should encourage if not mandate translation of notices and environmental documents (or at least an executive summary) where the impacted community has a significant segment of non- or limited English speakers.
 Additionally, CEQA reviews should include an environmental justice analysis.

 Follow-up on mitigation.
 If a project is approved, there should be annual public reporting regarding the implementation of mitigation measures.
 The public should also have a clear cause of action for failure to perform measures required or to comply with the reporting requirements.

 Cleanest baseline.
-Currently, public agencies have a wide range of discretion to choose a baseline for analysis of environmental impacts, and are even allowed to choose a baseline that includes the effects of actions illegally taken by the applicant.
-A better public policy would be to require parties that took illegal activities to restore the site to its prior condition before environmental review is conducted, or use the prior condition as the baseline.
+Currently, public agencies have a wide range of discretion to choose a baseline for analysis of environmental impacts and are even allowed to choose a baseline that includes the effects of actions illegally taken by the applicant.
+A better public policy would be to require parties that took illegal activities to restore the site to its prior condition before an environmental review is conducted, or use the prior condition as the baseline.